MicrosoftDocs/powerapps-docs/powerapps-docs/maker/portals/admin/portal-lifecycle.md

 ## Considerations for add-on portals

-The following sections describe the conditions that apply to portals that were [provisioned by using the older portal add-on plan](../provision-portal-add-on.md)<!--Suggested.
-"Purchased earlier" is a bit ambiguous.-->.
+The following sections describe the conditions that apply to portals that were [provisioned by using the portal add-on plan](../provision-portal-add-on.md).

 ### Trial add-on portal

 A trial add-on portal expires after 30 days.
 An expired portal is suspended for seven days.
 The portal is deleted after the suspension period ends.
-A trial add-on portal can still be converted to a production portal during the period when it has either been configured to an environment<!--Suggested.
-In other instances, we've called this the trial period.
-I think "configured" needs a bit of explaining at first usage.--> or suspended.
+A trial add-on portal can still be converted to a production portal during the period when it has either been configured to an environment or suspended.

 ### Production add-on portal

 A production add-on portal expires at the end of the purchased license period.
 The suspension period for a production add-on portal can vary depending on the license plan you purchased.
 The portal is deleted after the suspension period ends.
 You can extend the license of a production add-on portal while the portal is in a configured or suspended state.
 If it has been suspended, the portal can be converted to a configured state after you extend the license period.

 > [!IMPORTANT]
-> The suspension or deletion<!--Is this worth saying?
-It seems obvious that deleting the portal will cause it not to work very well!--> of a portal might cause loss of functionality.
-To avoid having your portal suspended or deleted, ensure that you've extended the license period in a timely manner, well before expiry.<!--Suggested-->
+> To avoid functionality loss by having your portal suspended or deleted, ensure that you've extended the license period in a timely manner, well before expiry.

 ### Reset add-on portal

-Follow the steps in [Reset a portal](reset-portal.md) to reset a portal that was provisioned by using a previously purchased, older portal add-on plan.
+Follow the steps in [Reset a portal](reset-portal.md) to reset a portal that was provisioned by using a previously purchased, portal add-on plan.

 ### See also